informalsystems/hermes/guide/src/query_client.md

 ```

 ## Query the client state
-The client state can be queried with the `query client state` command:
+Use the `query client state` command to query the client state of a client:

 ```shell
 USAGE: